Helping The Hurt Attorney Blog

 3. Call The Police

-It'll also help to have a police report when you're dealing with your insurance or the insurance company of the negligent party.
+It'll also help to have a police report when you're dealing with your insurance company or the insurance company of the negligent party.

 4. Give An Accurate Record